AchrafDhouib/LearnUp/README.md

 ## Getting Started

-Provide a brief overview of what the LMS app does and how it can benefit users.
+Provide a brief overview of what LearnUp app does and how it can benefit users.
 Mention any prerequisites or initial setup steps that users need to follow.

 ## Features

-List and describe the main features of your LMS app.
+List and describe the main features of LearnUp app.
 This could include:

 -   Users (Admin/Teacher/Student) authentication and authorization
 -   Deciplines creation and management